bugadani/bugadani.github.io/_posts/2021-08-08-embedded-text.markdown

 *Note*: Plugin support is currently experimental and unrefined.
 Expect breaking changes, or even complete removal in the future.

-For a complete list of changes (excluding some under the hood changes), see the [changelog],
+For a complete list of changes (excluding some under the hood changes), see the [changelog].

 To install, add the following to your `Cargo.toml` dependencies: